Frequently Asked Questions

 Q. Could I be sequestered while serving on a jury?

-The only time one may be sequestered while serving on a jury is on a 1st degree murder case.
+Jurors may be sequestered while serving on a jury for a First-Degree Murder trial or high-profile trials where sequestration is deemed necessary.
 These types of cases are rare, but sometimes they do occur.

 Q. Will I be compensated for jury service?

-One will be compensated $10.00 per day only if one is chosen to serve on a jury trial that requires a verdict.
+Jurors are compensated $10.00 per day only if the juror is selected to serve on a jury trial.

 Q. How soon after serving do I become eligible for jury duty again?

-One may become eligible for jury service again (2) two years after completion of jury service.
+Citizens are eligible for jury service two (2) years after completion of the preceding jury service.

 Q. I need to get drug tested.
 What do I need to do?